Contact Us

 Galimberti’s early works reflect an academic and impressionist influence, but as he grew, his style evolved to incorporate elements of Post-Impressionism and Expressionism.
 He became deeply influenced by Paul Cézanne and Vincent van Gogh, adopting their techniques to create compositions that explored structure, colour, and depth.
 Dénes similarly showed unflinching bravery and ambition in stepping out of her comfort zone and evolving her art, particularly apparent in her later exploration of cubism.
 The couple’s oeuvre encompasses multiple art movements, from plein air naturalism and art nouveau to fauvism and futurism.
 They also became known as being among the first Hungarian Cubists.

-The Dénes painting now known as Bruges was sold at auction in 2019 for the highest price of any female Hungarian artist.
-Additionally, research in the run-up to this current exhibition at the National Gallery found that some of the paintings once thought of as being Galimberti’s were in fact painted by his wife.
+The Dénes painting now known as Bruges was bought at auction in 2019 for the highest price any female Hungarian artist has as of yet commanded.
+But that'‘s not the bombshell.
+Research in the run-up to this current exhibition at the National Gallery uncovered that some of the paintings once thought of as being Galimberti’s were in fact painted by his wife.
 This includes the most celebrated of the couple’s paintings, Amsterdam.

 Valéria Dénes, AMSTERDAM, 1914-1915